uafgeotools/elasticmapper/README.md

 # elasticmapper
-Tool to analyze and visualize elastic maps.
+Python tool to analyze and visualize elastic maps.

 ## Installation